SteffenBlake/pixxel-nvim/README.md

 Same as omnisharp, once downloaded and installed, must be added to PATH Can validate it works via executing `netcoredbg --version` in your terminal

+Also, and very importantly, I have a configuration setup to remote debug with netcoredbg **over ssh targeting windows**, for more info see below

 ### Omnisharp LSP
 Install latest Omnisharp LSP here: https://github.com/OmniSharp/omnisharp-roslyn/releases/latest